-If the audit is poor, there are a number of options:
+If the audit is poor, there are many options:

 - Re-audit: agree a suitable time frame to carry out a re-audit, ensuring there is sufficient time for any remedial actions agreed to have been completed. - Changing authority: a possibility would be to reduce authority if necessarily, such as removing delegated claims authority.
 This could be on a temporary basis until remedial actions have been carried out. - Cancellation: if the findings of the audit are significantly poor, the insurer may have no option but to cancel the delegated authority.
-There are a number of considerations to take into account if this is the case, as there will still be a number of live risks that need to be managed through the run-off period.
+There are many considerations to consider if this is the case, as there will still be many live risks that need to be managed through the run-off period.